One of the ACNC's objects is to 'promote the reduction of unnecessary regulatory obligations on the Australian not-for-profit sector'.

 - providing guidance and advice to charities to help them meet their regulatory obligations.

-Red tape reduction - according to legal structure
+Red tape reduction - according to charity structure

-This table outlines the progress the ACNC has made in reducing red tape for charities based on legal structure.
+This table outlines the progress the ACNC has made in reducing red tape for charities based on a charity's structure.

 |NSW Incorporated Associations|

-This table outlines the progress the ACNC has made in reducing red tape for charities that report to state or territory agencies for fundraising.
+This table outlines the progress the ACNC has made in reducing red tape for charities that engage in fundraising activities that are regulated by state and territory agencies.
+Note that the information below does not include gaming activities (such as running raffles).